sjbennett123/gloryforthefist/content/writing.md

 #### Plotline

-The name of the plotline that this relates to.
+The name of the plotline to which this relates.

 #### Requirements

-The conditions that need to be met for the module to run, such as whether the module needs to run at night or after another module.
+The conditions that need to be met for the module to run, such as whether it needs to run at night or after another module.

 #### Background